Soga language

 Soga, or Lusoga, is a Bantu language spoken by the Soga people of the Busoga region in Eastern Uganda.
 With over three million speakers, it is one of the major languages of Uganda, after English, Swahili, and Luganda.
-However, it is largely restricted to the Busoga region, which is mainly within the natural boundaries of Lake Victoria to the south, Lake Kyoga to the north, the Nile river to the west and the Mpologoma ('Lion') river to the east of Namutumba district.
+Lusoga is predominantly spoken within the Busoga region which is mainly within the natural boundaries of Lake V, ictoria to the south, Lake Kyoga to the north, the Nile river to the west and the Mpologoma ('Lion') river to the east of Namutumba district.
 It is tonal.

 History and development

 The Soga language is very similar to the neighbouring languages Luganda and Gwere as all 3 descend from a common ancestor language (Proto-North Nyanza).

 The written form of Soga is only as recent as the arrival of the Arab and European traders and missionaries.
 It first appeared in print in the second half of the nineteenth century.

 Soga is used in some primary schools in Busoga as pupils begin to learn English, an official language of Uganda.
 It is also taught in secondary schools and is offered as a course subject in tertiary institutions such as Busoga University, Kyambogo University and Makerere University.